 Royal Greenwich Park

 We LOVE Greenwich Park.
 It has so much to offer and the park is so big that you can’t fit it all in a day’s visit plus seeing attractions.
-Most of us locals would divide the park in two halves.
 The top half of the park has the deer sanctuary, rose garden and a semi-hidden ‘secret garden’ called the Jubilee Gardens.
-If you’re planning on visiting the Royal Observatory then you’ll be at the top half of the park and the viewpoint from up there is amazing looking down on the whole of Greenwich Park.
+If you’re planning on visiting the Royal Observatory then you’ll be at the top half of the park and the viewpoint from up there is amazing!
+You can look down at the whole of Greenwich Park and see Canary Wharf and City in the skyline.
 If you’re at the lower half of the park you’ll be closer to the children’s playground, the boating lake, National Maritime Museum and the Queen’s House.
-You’re also a close walk to the Cutty Sark, The Painted Hall, the town centre and river Thames.
+You’re also a short walk away from the Cutty Sark, The Painted Hall and river Thames.

 The Royal Observatory

 “Visit the Royal Observatory in Greenwich, London.
 Home of Greenwich Mean Time (GMT), the Prime Meridian of the world and London’s Planetarium.”

 Adult – £16